isaacambrogetti/PhenoboxProject/README.md

 2. Remove the pot from the 3d-model (see below for the process).
 3. clean the file and create a MESH file (back on Revoscan5).
 2. Export the mesh and import it in Blender.
 3. In Blender use the script to open a tab on the layout page.
-"Separate by loose part" then select the cube and click "Calculate plant volume".
-You can also extract a leaf and measure its length and width.
+The tab is called "PlantMeasures".
+Click on "Separate by loose part" then select the cube and click "Calculate plant volume".
+You can also extract a leaf and measure its length, width and area.
-4. Save the result of the plant volume on a sheet.
+4. Save the results on a sheet.

 #### Pot Removing
 The [script](clustering_algo.py) is made to be run on the command line of your terminal.
 Here's how to do it.